How to Identify Different Types of Plastic

 The huge floating island of plastic in the Pacific ocean comprises only the plastics that float.
 What about all those that sink?
 Where are they?

 The easiest way to identify between broad groups of plastic is by establishing whether they float or sink.
 While there are exceptions, the polyolefins generally float in water and the rest, generally sink.
-The polyolefins include numbers 2, 4 and 5 above - High Density Polyethylene (2), Low Density Polyethylene (4) and Polypropylene (5).
+The polyolefins include numbers 2, 4 and 5 from above (High Density Polyethylene (2), Low Density Polyethylene (4) and Polypropylene (5)).
 So as a rule of thumb, if a piece of the plastic floats, it will be one of these and otherwise, it will something else.